 It is an opportunity for unions to campaign on the most important issues for young workers, give a platform to their organising activities and demonstrate the value that young members bring to the trade union movement.

-In 2019, we are focusing on mental health
+In 2020 , we are focusing on organising young workers and young workers and mental health.

 A mental health crisis is gripping our workplaces.
 Unhealthy working practices, low pay, insecure work, bullying and a lack of control – young people’s experience of work is increasingly causing poor mental health.
 Unions must hold employers to account – to reduce stress, improve terms and conditions, and support young workers with their mental health at work.